 On the other hand, the high frequency term reads

 so that we do indeed have $\| g_2 \|_{L^2} \leq \| \theta \|_{H^{1-2s}}$. \end{proof}

-In the particular case where $s=1/2$, it is possible to give a meaning to the convolution with $K_\frac{1}{2}$ when $\theta$ is only in $L^1$ or $L^2$ (which will be usefull for the study of weak solutions: \begin{lemma} The following estimates hold:
+In the particular case where $s=1/2$, it is possible to give a meaning to the convolution with $K_\frac{1}{2}$ when $\theta$ is only in $L^1$ or $L^2$ (which will be useful for the study of weak solutions): \begin{lemma} The following estimate holds: \end{lemma}

-\end{lemma} \begin{proof} The Fourier Multiplyer associated to the convolution with $K_\frac{1}{2}$ is the symbol $\xi^\perp/|\xi|$, which is bounded by $1$.
-This gives the $L^1$ estimate above using Directly the definition of the Fourier transform.
-The $L^2$ estimate is obtained similarly, using the Fourier-Plancherel formula. \end{proof}
+\begin{proof} The Fourier multiplier associated to the convolution with $K_\frac{1}{2}$ is the symbol $\xi^\perp/|\xi|$, which is bounded.
+The $L^2$ estimate is then obtained using the Fourier-Plancherel formula. \end{proof}